OutSquareCapital/pyochain/docs/core-types-overview.md

 All collection types can be created from any object implementing the `Iterable` protocol (think anything you can use in a `for` loop).
 Since they implement collections Protocols, they can act as drop-in replacements for their Python counterparts/underlying types.

+### Core Trait: PyoIterable

+`PyoIterable[I]` is the base mixin trait for all pyochain collection types.
+It combines `Pipeable` and `Checkable` traits with Python's `Iterable` protocol, providing unified methods across all collection types.
+All types below inherit from `PyoIterable`.

+### Collection Types

 | Type         | Underlying Structure| Implement          | Ordered | Uniqueness | Mutability |
 |--------------|---------------------|--------------------|---------|------------|------------|
 | `Iter[T]`    | `Iterator[T]`       | `Iterator`         | N/A     | N/A        | N/A        |